CoolHandSquid/YouTube_Auto_Comment_And_Like/README.md

 # YouTube Auto Comment And Like (YACAL)
 * Programatically Comment and Like Videos on YouTube without needing a Google oauth key.
+* Ready to go for modern updated (November 2020) x64 linux.
+Originally build on kali.

 ## How to Build
 * cd YouTube_Auto_Comment_And_Like